Center for Prolonged Grief

 If you have a question or concern about a workshop, non-receipt of a certificate, or another issue related to the Center for Prolonged Grief's continuing education programming, please email training@complicatedgrief.columbia.edu.

 General admission is FREE.
-1.5 Continuing Education (CE) credit is available for purchase.
+One (1) Continuing Education (CE) credit is available for purchase.

 Registration is required for all attendees.
-See description below or the Additional Information tab for the free Zoom registration link.
+See description below or the Additional Information tab for the free Zoom registration link to join the webinar.

 OVERVIEW